KarineHaubert/LoveAdoption/README.md

 # Love Adoption
-Flutter Study application created for the adoption of animals
+Flutter Study application created for the adoption of animals.

+SENAC, Carazinho RS - 2020